 600.0%

-Of the 27 players, over half were selected in Round 1, while 77.8 percent were selected by the end of Round 2.
-Of the remaining six breakouts, two were selected in Round 3.
+Of the 23 players, the majority were selected in Round 1, while 82.6 percent were selected by the end of Round 2.
+Of the remaining four breakouts, two were selected in Round 3.
 When betting on a rookie WR breakout, it’s likely that the player is selected in the first two rounds.
 It’s very unlikely that a player selected after Round 2 breaks out as a rookie.
+No player in the last 12 years has broken out as a rookie when being selected after Round 5.

 AgeTotalPercent